gerhynes/aws-notes/certified-cloud-practitioner/README.md

 ||<95%|100%|

 **RDS SLAs**
 AWS will use commercially reasonable efforts to make Multi-AZ instances available with a Monthly Uptime Percentage of at least 99.95%  during any monthly billing cycle.

-In the event that Amazon RDS does not meet the Monthly Uptime Percentage committment, you will be eligible to receive a  service credit.
+In the event that Amazon RDS does not meet the Monthly Uptime Percentage commitment, you will be eligible to receive a  service credit.

 | Monthly Uptime Percentage| Service Credt Percentage|
 |--|--|